 original dataset.

-x position and the true y value (Boston$medv
+x position and the true y value (Boston$medv) mapped to the

 y value.
 What do you see?
 What would this plot look like if the fit were